dataegret/pg-utils/README.md

 ### generate_drop_items.sql

-### index_candidates_from_ssd.sql и index_candidates_to_ssd.sql
+### index_candidates_from_ssd.sql and index_candidates_to_ssd.sql

-Отображает индексы которые следует вынести с SSD или наоборот перенести на SSD

-Колонки:
+Display indexes which should be moved from/to SSD.

+Columns:

-* table - таблица
+* table - table which index belongs;

-* index - индекс
+* index - index name;

-* tblsp - tablespace
+* tblsp - tablespace where index is stored;

-* size - размер таблицы (pretty)
+* size - pretty table size

-* disk - объем прочитанных данных с диска по указанному индексу, в блоках
+* disk - amount of disk block reads from index;

-* disk_rat - объем диского чтения, в %
+* disk_rat - amount of disk reads, in %;

-* d_w_rat - отношение числа блоков прочитанных с диска к суммарному изменению строк в таблице (insert+update+delete-hot_update)

-* write - суммарное число записи (в tuples) по таблице (insert+update+delete-hot_update)
+* d_w_rat - the ratio of the number of block read from the disk to the total change in rows in a table (insert + update + delete - hot_update);

+* write - total writes (in tuples) in the table (insert + update + delete - hot_update);

-* idx_scan - количество чтений индекса
+* idx_scan - number of index scan;

-* idx_tup_read - количество строк взятых из индекса
+* idx_tup_read - number of rows read through the index;

-Маленькое значение d_w_rat говорит о маленьком чтении с диска при относительно больших изменениях в таблице (которые в свою очередь влияют на перестроение индекса). Для отображения индексов которые рекомендуется вынести c SSD, в sql есть условие: отображать индексы с d_w_rat < 25 и tblsp = "ssd"
-Большое значение d_w_rat говорит о большом чтении с диска (плохо) при относительно небольших изменениях в таблице.
-Для отображения индексов которые рекомендуется разместить на SSD, в sql есть условие: отображать индексы с d_w_rat > 10, disk > 1000 и tblsp != "ssd"
+Low d_w_rat value shows low disk reads with relatively high amount of changes inside relation (this behaviour influnces to the index permanent rebuilding, more changes in table, more changes in index).
+For displaing indexes which recommended move from SSD, a following conditions are used: display indexes with d_w_rat < 25 and tblsp = "ssd".
+High d_w_rat value shows high disk reads (bad) with relatively low amount of changes in the table.
+For displaing indexes which are recommended move on SSD, used following conditions: d_w_rat > 10, disk > 1000 and tblsp != "ssd".

 ### index_disk_activity.sql